Achieving targets in the water industry

 - A priority list for improving the most harmful assets

-- Increasing storm tank infrastructure
+- Improving storm tank infrastructure

 The EA requires a rolling schedule of storm overflow survey and maintenance with poorly performing sewers marked out for investment and improvement.